SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 	* The "Get Tissue ID's from archive plate" option allows the extraction plate to be filled with extraction IDs from the FIMS data source.
 	* "Import Extraction Barcodes from File" allows the extraction barcode values to be directly imported from the output file of the scanner if 2D well barcodes are being used.
 	* "Import Extraction Barcodes from FIMS" allows the extraction barcode values to be directly imported from the FIMS.
-	* "Fetch extractions from barcodes" is used during "cherry picking" to populate newly reconstituted plates from prior plate locations.
+	* "Fetch extractions from barcodes" is used during "cherry picking" to populate newly reconstituted plates from prior plate locations if physically moving the extractions from original plate to cherry picked plate.
+Can also use to pull sample info if cherry picked plate is aliquoted, but remember to delete the extraction barcodes before saving cherry picked plate so the barcodes stay in their original locations in LIMS.
 	* "Generate Extraction IDs" automatically generates appropriate extraction IDs based on the tissue sample IDs.

 More information on editing wells in the plate: